MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/port-order-overview.md

 - Make sure all numbers are from the same carrier and the same account.

 - Make sure your service is active.
 Freezing the account prevents the change of carriers on the account.
-The authorized user will need to submit an order to the current carrier to remove the freeze.
+The person authorized to make changes to the account must submit an order to the current carrier to remove the freeze.
 This process can take one to three weeks depending on the carrier.

 ## Related topics